Odds ratio and relative risk

 The odds ratio measures the association or the relationship between a given attribute (A) and a second attribute (B) in a sample population.
 It specifically shows data analysts on how the absence or presence of attribute A affects the absence or presence of attribute B. You could use the odds ratio to determine how a certain exposure, (like lack of exercise for instance) affects a certain outcome (like diabetes) and to do a comparison of the risk factors for that particular outcome.
 The odds ratio could also be used to determine what quantity of processed foods, for example, lead to colon cancer.
 Or to find out if the usage of mobile phones is linked to brain cancer.
 In other words, as long as there are two properties that can be linked, one can always calculate the odds.

 How is the odds ratio interpreted?

 If the odds ratio of a given experiment is exactly 1, then it means that the exposure to event A has no effect on the outcome of event B. However, if the odds ratio is higher than 1, it means that there is a higher likelihood of event B happening if exposed to event B. An odds ratio that is less than 1 indicates lower likelihoods of both events A and B to happen.

-But explaining odds ratio is not quite as easy as described above.
-This is especially true when describing real world situations.
+But explaining the odds ratio is not quite as easy as described above.
+This is especially true when describing real-world situations.
 For instance, if you have a positive odds ratio, it does not always mean that you will have a positive result.
 You need to consider other factors such as p values and confidence interval to effectively determine what the result will be.
-To understand odds ratio in depth and what it entails, we invite you to hire our odds ratio and relative risk online tutors.
+To understand the odds ratio in-depth and what it entails, we invite you to hire our odds ratio and relative risk online tutors.

-The application of odds ratio and relative risk
+The application of the odds ratio and relative risk